mbaltieri/mbaltieri.github.io/research/presentations/index.md

 - Proving AI safety - Mathematical foundations of AI safety, AIRJ Symposium 2025: Building Trustworthy AI and Advancing Collaboration Between Italy and Japan, Embassy of Italy, Tokyo, Japan - Nov 2025 &emsp; [pdf](/assets/pdf/presentations/AISafety2025.pdf)

-- “What is it like to be a Braitenberg vehicle?”? (selected as a Showcase Talk), Models of Consciousness, Hokkaido University, Sapporo, Japan - Oct 2025 &emsp; [pdf](/assets/pdf/presentations/BraitenbergMoC2025.pdf)

-- A structural view of predictive coding, Development and validation of a unified theory of prediction and action, Institute of Science, Tokyo, Japan - May 2025 &emsp; [pdf](/assets/pdf/presentations/UnifiedTheory2025.pdf)

 - Life and its relatives, Breakthrough Initiatives, Oxford, UK - Apr 2025 &emsp; [pdf](/assets/pdf/presentations/BreakthroughInitiatives2025.pdf)  &emsp; [recording](https://www.youtube.com/watch?v=-wuzt7JgRuM)

 - When does a system model another system?, Internet of Brains Event, Tokyo, Japan - Mar 2025 &emsp; [pdf](/assets/pdf/presentations/IMPBayesian2025.pdf)